 However, it turned out that this was not the case.
 Overconfident optimism was the reality.
 Problems humans find challenging can be easy for computers and vice versa.
 This was perhaps unsurprising, considering that computers speak the mathematical logic language and, as a result, are supposed to outperform humans in particular logic problems.

 However, over the last 25 years, AI innovation has grown by leaps and bounds.
 In 2004, for example, the first DARPA Grand Challenge was held in the Mojave Desert, meant for autonomous vehicles.
 None of the cars managed to finish the 150-mile route.
 Skip to 2009, when Google started to develop a driverless car, which went on to pass a self-driving test in 2014.

 One of the latest recent advancements in AI would also include Google's infamous DeepMind Technologies' AlphaGo.
-AlphaGo was an AI machine used to beat, allegedly, any human opponent at the popular strategic game Go.
-It managed to do just that at the Go championship in March 2016 against Lee Sedol, the then world champion.
+AlphaGo was an AI machine used to beat, allegedly, any human opponent in the popular strategic game Go.
+It managed to do just that at the Go championship in March 2016 against Lee Sedol, the then-world champion.

 AI still has quite a few hurdles in the future.
-Actual artificial intelligence being one of them, as we still don't know how to create consciousness or artificial intelligence in a more complex manner.
-However, the next 25 years will be one of the significant advancement for AI.
+Actual artificial intelligence is one of them, as we still don't know how to create consciousness or artificial intelligence in a more complex manner.
+However, the next 25 years will be one of the significant advancements for AI.

 Virtual Reality: Seeing Into The Future

 Digital reality developments today are based on concepts that date back to the 1800s, almost to the dawn of realistic photography.
 The first stereoscope, which used twin mirrors to project a single image, was invented in 1838.
 This evolved into the View-Master, which was patented in 1939 and is still in use today.
 The term "virtual reality" was first used by VPL Research founder Jaron Lanier.
 He started designing the required equipment, such as goggles and gloves, to experience what he called "virtual reality."